WeWatchWall/stark-speech/README.md

     1e3, // Default = 8e2  Wait time before returning a result.
     0.9, // Default = 0.93 Accuracy of prediction for hotword detection.
     0.5, // Default = 0.75 Inverse times hotword is checked per second.
 1/0.5 = 2 times/second.
-    "https://myWebpage.org" // Default = { location.href } Base URL where the three hotword model is located.
+    "https://myWebpage.org" // Default = { location.href } Base URL where the hotword model is located.
   );
 }
 Main();
 ```

+This library follows the singleton pattern due to issues with re-use of the microphone.
+Subsequent calls to StarkSpeech.init() will return the first instance and the new arguments are ignored.

 ### 2. API Reference